-The main attraction in Casablanca is the immense King Hassan II Mosque, which is the iconic image of the city and one of the few mosques in Morocco open to non-Muslims.
+The main attraction in Casablanca is the immense King Hassan II Mosque, which is the iconic landmark of the city and one of the few mosques in Morocco open to non-Muslims.
 The coastal Shrine of Sidi Abderrahman is off-limits, but walking there along the beach is pleasant and there's a bustling neighbourhood around it to explore.
-The old town (medina), is small and a good way to experience a more traditional aspect of Morocco, while the Corniche is where you'll find modern nightclubs, hotels and Western restaurants, although parts of the neighbourhood have become a bit seedy in recent years.
+The old town (medina), is small and a good way to experience a more traditional aspect of Morocco, while in the Corniche neighbourhood visitors will find modern nightclubs, hotels and Western restaurants, although parts of the neighbourhood have become a bit seedy in recent years.

-Taverne du Dauphin: seafood restaurant near the medina
+Taverne du Dauphin - popular seafood restaurant near the medina.

-Rick's Cafe: reproduction of the film restaurant, fun but expensive
+Rick's Cafe - an atmospheric reproduction of the film restaurant.

-The old city area is small, but like the medina of all Moroccan cities it serves as a bazaar venue.
+The old city area is small, but like the medina of most Moroccan cities it serves as an atmospheric bazaar venue.
 The canny shopkeepers, however, ensure that there are few real bargains to be had here.
 The famous Marché Central (Central Market) is the best place to go for bargains, and the Derb Ghraleef neighbourhood can be rewarding for the adventurous.